ice-csic-astroexotic/ML-Poppyns/README.md

    NOTE: For macOS users the `cudatoolkit` package has to be commented out in the environment file.
 Otherwise the environment will not be resolved.

-   This environment can be activated using
+   On your local machine, this environment can be activated using
    ```commandline
    conda activate pop_syn
    ```